Alanioyegade/SE-2300/README.md

 1. Make sure you have **Python 3** installed on your computer.
 2. Open your terminal or command prompt.
 3. Navigate to the folder containing the program files.
-4. Install the required dependency: ```bash pip install requests
+4. Install the required dependency

 5. Run the program using currency_converter.py